 Order of sequence, picture and adaptation parameter set RBSPs and their activation

-This subclause specifies the activation process of picture, sequence and adaptation parameter sets for coded video sequences that conform to one or more of the profiles specified in Annex XXA that are decoded using the decoding process specified in clauses XX2-9.
+This subclause specifies the activation process of picture, sequence and adaptation parameter sets for coded video sequences that conform to one or more of the profiles specified in Annex XX that are decoded using the decoding process specified in clauses XX.

 NOTE 1 – The sequence, picture and adaptation parameter set mechanism decouples the transmission of infrequently changing information from the transmission of coded macroblock data.
 Sequence, picture and adaptation parameter sets may, in some applications, be conveyed "out-of-band".

 An adaptation parameter set RBSP includes parameters that can be referred to by the coded slice NAL units of one or more coded pictures when at least one of sample_adaptive_offset_enabled_flag or adaptive_loop_filter_enabled_flag are equal to 1.
+Each adaptation parameter set may contain data relating to a class of parameters, each indicated by a presence flag.
+Each adaptation parameter set may be updated using a partial update procedure specified in XXX, forming the array APS[apsId].
+A construction process is performed at the start of each coded picture to populate the active adaptation parameter set from a list of adaptation parameter set structures that have been previously received.
+The resulting active adaptation parameter set is only considered active for a single coded picture.

+When a coded slice NAL unit references (using a particular value of aps_id) an adaptation parameter set (with that value of aps_id), the adaptation parameter set RBSP does not itself become activated, rather, the active adaptation parameter set is constructed using the coalesceAPS(aps_id, apsRecursionLimit) function with the value of apsRecursionLimit of XX (Ed.: or as determined from the profile_idc and level_idc as indicated in Annex A.)

 A picture parameter set RBSP includes parameters that can be referred to by the coded slice NAL units or coded slice data partition A NAL units of one or more coded pictures.
 Each picture parameter set RBSP is initially considered not active at the start of the operation of the decoding process.
 At most one picture parameter set RBSP is considered active at any given moment during the operation of the decoding process, and the activation of any particular picture parameter set RBSP results in the deactivation of the previously-active picture parameter set RBSP (if any).

 When a picture parameter set RBSP (with a particular value of pic_parameter_set_id) is not active and it is referred to by a coded slice NAL unit or coded slice data partition A NAL unit (using that value of pic_parameter_set_id), it is activated.
 This picture parameter set RBSP is called the active picture parameter set RBSP until it is deactivated by the activation of another picture parameter set RBSP.
 A picture parameter set RBSP, with that particular value of pic_parameter_set_id, shall be available to the decoding process prior to its activation.